priyakalyan/Updated_NC_pop/README.md

    * #### Neighborhood_Councils_(Certified).shp in Neighborhood_Councils_(Certified) folder- LA city Neighborhood Councils shape file.
 - #### NC_updated_pop_comparison.ipynb - In this notebook, the evaluated NC population using the methodology detailed in NC_pop_recent.ipynb have been compared with the population value obtained from geospatial analysis using arcGIS software.
 - #### NC_updated_pop_comparison_old.ipynb - This is an older version of  NC_updated_pop_comparison.ipynb.
+- #### tracts_nc_final.csv- This csv file has the updated population, population density and the area (in square miles) of all the 99 NCs.

 ### Resources pertaining to this research:

 - #### Census tracts data 2020 - https://www2.census.gov/geo/tiger/TIGER2020PL/STATE/06_CALIFORNIA/06037/